cyberchitta/llm-context.py/README.md

 3. Run `lc-sel-full` to select files for full content inclusion.
 4. (Optional) Edit the selected file list.
 See the [Usage Guide](docs/usage.md#manually-editing-selected-files) for instructions.
 5. Run `lc-context` to generate and copy the context to your clipboard.
-6. Paste the generated context into your LLM chat, Claude Project, or GPT Knowledge Source.
+6. Paste the generated context into your Claude Project Knowledge or GPT Knowledge.
 7. Start your conversation with the LLM about your project.

 ### Handling LLM File Requests